linagora/tmail-flutter/privacy.md

 Personal data : Personal data means any information relating to an identified or identifiable natural person (data subject); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

-Services: Twake, a secure open source collaboration platform which notably includes Team messaging, Storage space, Team calendar, and Task management features, which are extensible via plugins.
+Services: Twake Workplace, a secure open source collaboration platform which notably includes Team messaging, Storage space, Team calendar, and Task management features, which are extensible via plugins.

 User: An User means YOU as an individual, whether acting on your own account or on the behalf of any organization (company, association, or other) which requires you to access or use the Services in a professional context.
 When accessing and/or using Service features or purchasing a subscription to the Services on behalf of an organization, said organization is also considered to be a User, and, as such, is fully subject to the present Privacy policy.